-Do not stop fluoxetine without first talking to your healthcare provider.
-Stopping fluoxetine too quickly may cause serious symptoms including:
+Do not stop fluoxetine tablets without first talking to your healthcare provider.
+Stopping fluoxetine tablets too quickly may cause serious symptoms including:

-- anxiety, irritability, high or low mood, feeling restless, or changes in sleep habits - headache, sweating, nausea, dizziness - electric shock-like sensations, shaking, confusion
+- anxiety, irritability, high or low mood, feeling restless or changes in sleep habits - headache, sweating, nausea, dizziness - electric shock-like sensations, shaking, confusion

-What is fluoxetine?
+What are fluoxetine tablets?

-Fluoxetine is a prescription medicine used to treat depression.
+Fluoxetine tablets are a prescription medicine used to treat depression.
 It is important to talk with your healthcare provider about the risks of treating depression and also the risks of not treating it.
 You should discuss all treatment choices with your healthcare provider.